nuecho/rivr/build-instructions.md

 ## How to build Rivr

 The build tool used in Rivr is [Gradle](http://www.gradle.org/).
-This distribution has been tested with Gradle 1.9.
+This distribution requires Gradle 4.5.1 (or more recent).
 To build, simply do

         gradle build